oconnor663/duct.py/README.md

 ## Errors should never pass silently.

-Because `grep` in the example above doesn't match any lines, it's going to return an error, and duct will raise an exception.
+Because `grep` in the example above doesn't match any lines, it's going to return an error code, and duct will raise an exception.
 To prevent the exception, use `check=False`.
-If you pass that argument to `run`, the command's exit status will be the `returncode` attribute on the result, just like `subprocess.run` in Python 3.5.
-If you pass it to `cmd` or to another part of a duct expression, it will force that part's exit status to be `0`, though other parts could still return errors.
+If you pass that to `run`, the expression's exit status will be the `returncode` attribute on the result, just like `subprocess.run` in Python 3.5.
+If you pass it to part of an expression, like `cmd`, it will force just that part to return `0`, though other parts could still return errors.

 ```python
 result = cmd('false').run(check=False)